Content

 What is GDPR?

-• the right to erasure (“right to be forgotten”),
+- Right to erasure (“right to be forgotten”)

-• the right to object to certain types of processing.
+- Right to object to certain types of processing.

 The GDPR also places rigorous obligations on businesses, requiring organizations to implement:

-• a lawful basis for each processing activity,
+- Lawful basis for each processing activity

-• transparency through clear and accessible privacy notices,
+- Transparency through clear and accessible privacy notices

-• robust technical and organizational security measures, and
+- Robust technical and organizational security measures

-• documented accountability practices, such as maintaining Records of Processing Activities (RoPA) and conducting Data Protection Impact Assessments (DPIAs) for high-risk processing.
+- Documented accountability practices, such as maintaining Records of Processing Activities (RoPA) and conducting Data Protection Impact Assessments (DPIAs) for high-risk processing.

-Importantly, the regulation has extraterritorial effect, meaning it applies to any organization, regardless of where it is located, that processes the personal data of individuals in the European Economic Area (EEA) provided that the company:
+Importantly, the regulation has extraterritorial effect, meaning it applies to any organization, regardless of where it is located, that processes the personal data of individuals in the European Economic Area (EEA) provided that the company

-• monitors user behavior within the EEA.
+2. Monitor user behavior within the EEA.

 Most digital platforms fall under the application of the GDPR.